 How (& When) to Wash Norwex Microfiber

-NOTE: These suggestions apply to the Norwex microfiber cleaning cloths, face clothes and mop heads.
+NOTE: These suggestions apply to the Norwex microfiber cleaning cloths, face cloths, dusting mitts, and mop heads.

-… like wiping your kitchen counters, your stove top, light switches, outside of cupboards & appliances, etc. You should hand wash your cloth in warm running water with a bit of dish soap.
-You need to make sure that you give it a REALLY good rinse, ensuring that all the soap is completely rinsed out of the cloth.
+… like wiping your kitchen counters, your stovetop, light switches, outside of cupboards & appliances, etc. You should hand wash your cloth in warm running water with a bit of dish soap.
+Make sure you give it a REALLY good rinse, taking care to rinse all the soap out of the cloth.
 The rinsing is especially important for Norwex cloths with silver in them, as soap residue will coat the silver making it ineffective at killing the bacteria in the cloth.
 Hang to dry in between uses.

 2. If you use the Norwex Face Cloths (either the Body Pack Cloths or the Makeup Removal Cloths)…

 …after each use (in between proper laundering) rinse your face cloth under warm running water and a little dish soap (making sure to RINSE WELL), and let it hang to dry in between uses.
-The Face cloths should be properly laundered once a week or more often.
+Launder the Face Cloths once a week or more often.

-I find I can only use my kitchen cloths for 2-3 days or they will begin to smell, so they get laundered more frequently.
-At the end of each day, I give my dish cloth a good hand wash with a bit of dish soap, under warm running water (hot is even better), then hang it to dry until the following morning.
+Kitchen cloths and Counter Cloths start to smell after 2-3 days of use, so they need to be laundered more frequently.
+At the end of each day, I give my dishcloth a good hand wash with a bit of dish soap, under warm running water (hot is even better), then hang it to dry until the following morning.

-4. If you’ve used your Norwex microfiber to clean areas with a high levels of bacteria…
+4. If you’ve used your Norwex microfiber to clean areas with high levels of bacteria…

 5. If you’ve used your Norwex Dusting Mitt or cloths for dusting…